yayegeyay/yayegeyay.github.io/_posts/2024-01-25-billion-dollar-prompts.md

 This single intervention delivered exceptional results across multiple dimensions:

-**Operational Excellence:** Hallucination rates dropped from 18% to 3.2%, enabling them to offer SLA guarantees to enterprise clients for the first time.
+**Operational Excellence:** Hallucination rates dropped from 18% to 3.2%, enabling them to offer SLA guarantees to enterprise customers for the first time.

 **Revenue Acceleration:** Monthly recurring revenue increased 840% within 90 days as they converted 12 enterprise pilots into annual contracts averaging $280K.